 Come ride the rails of Coffee County’s rich history at Heritage Station Museum.
-Operated by the Coffee County Historical Society, we are open Thursday and Fridays from 10:00 a.m. to 4:00 p.m. and Saturdays 10:00am to 2:00pm!
+Operated by the Coffee County Historical Society, we are open weekly, based on the availability of volunteers, Thursday, Friday, and Saturday.
+Call BEFORE you plan a trip to make sure we are open (912)381-1135.
 Located in the the old Georgia and Florida Railroad Depot, Heritage Station Museum features an array of permanent collections including military, agricultural, African-American, and local business exhibits.
 The museum also boasts a unique collection of train memorabilia and highlights Douglas’ connection with the railroad industry.

 The train depot was originally built in 1905 by the Wadley and Mt.
 Vernon Railroad.
 The Georgia and Florida Railroad made its presence in Douglas in 1907 and became a major employer for the area for the next 60 years.
 In 1949, the depot was closed for passenger transportation and closed its doors in the mid 1980s.
 In 1999, Georgia and Florida Railway employees, Friends of the Museum, and the City of Douglas renovated the depot and re-opened it as Heritage Station Museum.